Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 {{< /highlight>}}
 {{< /codeblock>}}

-The `parseInfixExpression` function is almost a mirror of the `parsePrefixExpression`, the only difference is that we need to also pass in the left hand side expression.
+The `parseInfixExpression` method is almost a mirror of the `parsePrefixExpression`, the only difference is that we need to also pass in the left hand side expression.

 {{< codeblock name= "The parser class" >}}
 {{< highlight python >}}